arthurdent75/SimpleScheduler/README.md

 Choose one or more entity from the dropdown, fill the ON time (in 24 hours format with leading zero, as suggested) and select the weekdays.
 Do the same for the OFF time and click "save".
 That's it!

-If you need more advanced feature then:
+If you need more advanced feature:
 - You can set multiple time in the same scheduler: just write them in the field separated by spaces.
 - You can use the words **sunrise** and **sunset** and also add an offset (in minutes) to it if you need (e.g: **sunrise+30** or **sunset-60** )
 - You can set the brightness of a light.
 Write **16:30>B30** turn on the light at 30%.
 - You can set the temperature of a climate.
 Write **16:30>T22.5** turn on the climate and set the temperature to 22.5°
+- You can set the position of a cover.
+Write **16:30>P25** will set the cover at 25%
+- Brightess/Temperature/Position only work in the "TURN ON" section (obviously)!
 - It's not mandatory to add both ON and OFF time.
 You can leave one of them empty if you don't need it.
 For example, you want to turn off a light every day at 22:00, but you don't need to turn it on.
 - You can also choose to disable a schedule: the schedule will stay there, but it will not be executed until you will enable it back
 - You can drag the rows to sort them, so you can keep them organized as you like!